SomedudeX/vidsrc-search/README.md

 ```bash
 pip3 install pyinstaller
 ```
-- Build the project by running
+- "Build" the project by running
 ```bash
 ./setup.sh
 ```
 The output file will then be created in the dist folder.

 ## Uninstallation
-Use the reset option from within the application (Windows/macOS/Linux) or run `uninstall.sh` (macOS/Linux) to delete all configuration files pertinent to the application.
+Use the reset option from within the application (Windows/macOS/Linux) or run `uninstall.sh` (macOS/Linux) to delete all configuration files and caches pertinent to the application.

+## Disclaimer

+The author of this project shall, under no circumstance, take liability or responsibility for losses or damages incurred as a result of your use of this application.
+Your use and reliance on this program is solely at your own risk.

 --